Acoustic Imaging for UAV Detection: Dense Beamformed Energy Maps and U-Net SELD: Introduction

 The Acoustic "imaging" enables the use of powerful computer vision architectures, especially convolutional neural networks (CNNs), to perform spatial reasoning on sound scenes.
 However, most deep learning-based SSL models outputs direction-of-arrival (DOA) angles or coordinates, typically via classification or regression.
 Few have explored frame-based spatial segmentation of the full acoustic field analogous to semantic segmentation in images.

 In this work, we propose a novel spherical segmentation framework for localizing sound sources using microphone arrays.
 Inspired by the image recognition paradigm in computer vision like YOLO \cite{redmon_you_2016} or Deeplapv3\cite{chen_rethinking_2017}, we develop a U-Net-based architecture\cite{ronneberger_u-net_2015} that performs binary segmentation over a 2D spherical acoustic image (azimuth × elevation) derived from DAS beamforming.
 Instead of regressing point estimates of direction, our model learns to segment the acoustic field, highlighting regions in space where sound sources are present.
 This formulation enables spatial mapping of targets such as drones.
-To enable supervised learning, we construct and release a labeled dataset based on real-world recordings of a DJI Air 3 drone in open-field conditions on different days and locations.
-The public dataset comprises 24‑channel audio, GPS‑aligned binary masks and 360° video.
+To enable supervised learning, we construct a labeled dataset based on real-world recordings of a DJI Air 3 drone in open-field conditions on different days and locations.
+The dataset is publicly available. \cite{rodriguez_uav_2026} \footnote{\url{https://doi.org/10.26183/07nm-4p35}} It includes 24-channel audio, GPS-aligned binary masks and 360\textdegree{} video.

 Our approach provides a scalable way to learn acoustic semantic segmentation, supporting generalization to other sound sources beyond drones.
 Potential applications include drone detection and tracking, acoustic camera visualization, multi-source scene understanding, and real-time sound field monitoring.